stevana/stateful-pbt-with-fakes/README.md

 I do agree that separating pure from side-effectful code is certainly good practice in any programming language and that you can get far by merely property-based testing those pure fragments.
-However I also do think that stateful and parallel testing is almost equally important for most non-trivial software systems.
-Most systems will have some database, stateful protocol or use concurrent datastructures, which all benefit from these features.
+However I also do think that stateful and parallel testing is almost equally important for many non-trivial software systems.
+Most systems in industry will have some database, stateful protocol or use concurrent datastructures, which all benefit from these features.

 Regarding formal specification requiring a special way of thinking and therefor training, I believe this is a correct assesment, but I also beleive that this is